 For information about finding new or updated posts in discussions, see Keeping Up with New Activity.

-To search for posts, responses, or comments containing a particular keyword or phrase, enter the word or phrase, or a partial word in the Search all posts field at the top of the Discussion page.
+To search for all posts, responses, or comments containing a particular keyword or phrase, select the All posts tab and enter the word or phrase, or a partial word in the Search field at the top of the Discussion page.

-Search results are displayed in the discussion navigation pane.
+Search results are displayed in the content list area.
 If an exact match is not found, search results are shown for a similar value.

 Course discussions are organized by discussion topics, which are created by the course team.
 Anyone who adds a post to the course discussions selects an existing topic to associate their post with.
 For more information about topics, see Basic Elements: Topics, Posts, Responses, and Comments.

 You can browse discussions by topic, to join the discussion on subjects that interest you, or to see if anyone else in the course has asked the same question.

 On the Discussion page, select the Topics tab in discussion navigation pane to see all of the discussion topics in the course.
 Topics tab will list course-wide discussion topics first, followed by content-specific discussion topics.
 Select a topic from the list to see all posts associated with that topic.